 Unfortunately, it happens.
 The owner receives their insurance settlement and the restoration work begins.
 The first one or two invoices get paid without a problem, and then….nothing.
 Turns out the owner took that vacation they always wanted instead of paying to have their home or office rebuilt.

-Maybe the owner wants to do a full bathroom remodel since they’re replacing the roof over the bathroom anyway.
+Complications can arise with change order work.
+Maybe the owner wants to do a full bathroom remodel since they are replacing the roof over the bathroom anyway.
 Or maybe once the work starts, some structural problem is discovered that isn’t covered by the original claim.
 In either case, if the owner has obligated himself to pay for items that won’t be covered by the insurance, what happens then?

 Whether it’s because of a high deductible or a stingy damage assessment, it’s pretty common that the money available from the claim proceeds is not going to cover 100% of the work required to make the homeowner “whole” again.
 What happens when the work is needed but the insurance money isn’t there?
 If the homeowner can pay for it themselves, then great.
 But if not, then what?

 When the Work Is NOT Covered by Insurance